maciejg-git/litewind-alpine-documentation/components/datepicker.md

         name: "adjacentMonths",
         type: ["Boolean"],
         default: "true",
         description: "If true days from previous and next month are displayed.
-Classes for these days can be modified in the `class-adjacent` attribute in the template.", },
+Classes for these days can be modified in the `class-adjacent` attribute in the template.
+Adjacent days are selectable.", },
     {
         name: "locale",
         type: ["String"],
         default: "en-GB",
-        description: "This prop is only used to display names of the months and weekdays and to format date in the components footer.
+        description: "This prop is only used to set the names of the months and weekdays and to format date in the components footer.
 It does not modify format of the `x-model` date which is always `YYYY-MM-DD`.", },
 ]
 xModel: [